ololadeos/Google-Data-Analytics-Course---Cyclistic-Case-Study/README.md

 ## Phase 2 – Completing the analysis using the full dataset; SQL and Tableau

 Using SQL, I extracted the data I would need to run the same visualisations and in phase 1.
-All queries run are found here: sql queries.

 [Tableau Visualization](https://public.tableau.com/views/CyclisticRiders/CyclisticRiders?:language=en-GB&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link)